 Ginseng has been used in traditional Chinese medicine for thousands of years as a health-boosting tonic.
-However, as the centuries have rolled on by, it has gained additional popularity for another reason: its rumoured ability to improve erectile function.
+However, as the centuries have rolled on by, it has gained additional popularity for another reason: its supposed ability to improve erectile function.

 In this article, we list the top three benefits of ginseng for treating erectile dysfunction.

+Ginseng is a herb that is known and used for its stimulating effects on the body.
 While there are many different species of ginseng, they are often placed into two distinct categories: Asian ginseng and American ginseng.

 Asian ginseng, which is mainly grown and cultivated in South Korea and China, includes the species Panax ginseng (also known as red ginseng and Korean ginseng) and Panax notoginseng (also known as Chinese ginseng and notoginseng).